elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

-and made sure the <kbd>PrintScreen</kbd> key can be used for keyboard shortcuts.

-"Cycle Windows of application" and "Cycle Windows of application backwards" shortcuts

-adding the keyboard shortcut <kbd>Alt</kbd> + <kbd>~</kbd> for switching between windows of the same app

-navigating with the arrow keys while holding down <kbd>Alt</kbd> + <kbd>Tab</kbd>

-better handling of keyboard shortcuts in Multitasking View

-Improve handling of move-to-workspace shortcut
+Navigating via keyboard is important for a wide range of folks whether that's due to disability or personal preference and this release comes with a number of improvements in this area.
+For managing app windows, you can now use the keyboard shortcut <kbd>Alt</kbd> + <kbd>~</kbd> for switching between windows of the same app, and you can now navigate with the arrow keys while holding down <kbd>Alt</kbd> + <kbd>Tab</kbd>.
+In the Multitasking View, a number of previously unavailable shortcuts are now available including Pointer location, Screenshots, and Zoom, in additional to regular workspace switching shortcuts.
+When customizing keyboard shortcuts, we now do a better job handling special keys and single-key shortcuts like the <kbd>PrintScreen</kbd> key.
 And, you can now close panel indicators with <kbd>Esc</kbd>.

+We also completely revamped the Behavior page of System Settings → Keyboard.
+It now includes several new settings for things like Bounce, Slow, and Sticky keys with descriptions of their effects, and slider values are now shown on drag instead of in a separate widget.
+This work was the final piece of our project to integrate previously tucked-away accessibility settings throughout System Settings, improving their discoverability and normalizing the use of accomodations for everyone.